 - Appropriate flashings to openings and penetrations checked for fitting and condition.

-- Visually check for installation of damp proofing.
+- Visually check for the installation of damp proofing.

 - Weep holes to perimeter and window openings.

 - Brickwork is straight and plumb with sound mortar.
 Sill bricks secure and brick control joints appropriately sealed to exclude water ingress.

 - Windows and doors are fitted using appropriate blocks and fixings to maintain the frame straight and true.

 - Ceilings, wall linings and cornice fitted to acceptable standards with comment on the quality of finish and any obvious defects.

 - Waterproof membrane to showers & wet areas.